×

 Go for a test drive

 Look for any new oil accumulated in your work area.
 You must continue to work on the leakage if oil is still present.
 Otherwise, it’s time to take your car for a test drive to make sure everything is working fine.
 Remember that maintenance is always preferable to repair and incurring engine oil leak repair costs.
-You’ll have to deal less with oil leaks if you take care of your engine.
+You’ll have to deal with oil leaks less if you take care of your engine.

 How long will it take to fix an oil leak?